amielle/us-traffic/README.md

 ### 3.1 Data Patterns

+#### 3.1.1 Introduction to the data and initial assumptions

 During our initial analysis, we can see from the data that there are hourly entries for traffic volume data collected by stations for a given state in the US for the entire year of 2015.
 Per state, there are counties and more spatial information such as urban vs. rural, longitude, and latitude values.
 Upon checking the data, there are gaps between daily entries but no null values were found for the hourly entries.
+We assume that the timezones of the datapoints are relative to the location where the traffic volume data is collected.
 Sample distribution plots for some states with incomplete entries for 2015 are shown below.

 <p align="center"><img src="imgs/eda/sample_dist_dates.png" ></p>

 While there are 0 and negative values for the hourly entries, we assume that the sensors for each station are properly calibrated and leave those values untouched as these values may be intentional per station.
 We also assume that while stations may have different sensors, the traffic volume data entries are normalized to be of the same unit in the dataset.

-#### 3.1.1 Temporal
+#### 3.1.2 Temporal

 To understand the general behavior of the data, data points are initially aggregated for analysis.
 If we were to plot the entire traffic data according to states and/or stations, we wouldn't be able to visually see the trends due to the amount of lines in the graph.
 In this case, a dataframe was retrieved by grouping the traffic data points by date (to retrieve 365 points), aggregating the traffic volume by collecting the total daily traffic volume, and transforming the data to retrieve the hourly entries.

-- **Days of Month**
+- **Day of Month**

     Since we retrieved the hourly entries, we can compare the behavior across days in a month.
 The following plot shows a comparison of hourly aggregated traffic volume for different days in January 2015.
 The lines in this plot correspond to data from a specific day.
 Upon checking other months, it can be seen that visually there seems to be some patterns depending on the day.
 We move onto other temporal features to confirm our initial assumptions regarding the data.